Constructing Volatility Surfaces in EXCEL

 - An EXCEL spreadsheet that is used as a simple teaching template by the PDF tutorial above.
 The Excel sheet shows the implementation of Dupire's formula as well as the resultant volatility surface.
 The sheet also shows Taleb's implementation of implied forward volatility using term structure of volatility concepts.

-Below is the table of contents from the course PDF.
+Below is the table of contents from the 40-page PDF guide.

 After taking this course you will be able to:

 - Distinguish between trailing, implied and local volatilities

 - Calculate local volatility using Dupire’s formula

 - Understand the advantages of purchasing a deep out of the money option

 - Construct a volatility surface of implied volatilities in EXCEL